Belvedere Aged Care’s Staff Development

 Identifying members of the nursing and care team, their roles, responsibilities, accountabilities and decision-making authority is an important element in our work environment.
 We embrace the positive culture of staff empowerment and performance recognition.
 Despite seeing themselves as part of the team, staff showed a degree of pride and satisfaction at having their experience, motivation and skills recognized and expressed a sense of ownership and engagement with their responsibilities, their work unit and people in it.

-We promote and up skill team leaders
+Belvedere Aged Care promotes and up skills team leaders

 Team leaders are PCAs with some supervisory and delegation responsibilities, who assist the RNs in the overall supervision of a work unit/team.
 They play a role in the orientation of new staff, support new and existing staff in their everyday work, perform some advanced clinical tasks.
 Their impact is particularly felt by the RNs who identify having extra eyes and ears on the floor and enhanced reporting as vital to the quality of care delivered.
 This has allowed the RNs to step back from everyday tasks and focus on the big picture.